HsiangHung/Machine_Learning_Note/Anomaly_Detection/isolation_forest/README.md

 3. Additionally, iForest has “a low constant and low memory requirement” i.e. low overhead.
 Specifics: the number of external nodes is n since each observation, n, is isolated by itself.
 The total number of internal nodes is clearly n-1, and the total number nodes is 2n-1.
 Hence, we see why the **memory requirement** is bounded and **grows linearly with n**.

 4. Isolation tree node definition: T is either a childless external node or an internal node with one test and exactly two daughter nodes (Tₗ, Tᵣ).
 To build an iTree, we recursively divide X by randomly selecting an attribute q and a split value p until either:
-   *   (i) the tree reaches a height limit
+   *  the tree reaches a height limit
-   *   (ii) all observations are isolated at their own external node
+   *  all observations are isolated at their own external node
-   *   (iii) all data have the same values for all attributes.
+   *  all data have the same values for all attributes.

 5. Path length.
 The path length h(x) of an observation x is measured by the number of edges x traverses an iTree from the root node until transversal is terminated at an external node.
 E(h(x)) is the average of h(x) from a collection of isolation trees.
 An anomaly score, s(x, n), can be derived from the average path length, E(h(x)): s(x, n) = 2^[− E(h(x)) / c(n)].
 Basically, there is a monotonic relationship between s and E(h(x)) (see appendix at end for details and a helpful figure illustrating their relationship).
 I won’t get into the term c(n) so I can keep this brief but it is a constant for any given, static data set.